Citadel-DAO/citadel-docs/references/glossary.md

 ## Reward Rate

-Reward rate is the configured percentage of OHM distributed to all stakers on each rebase relative to the total supply.
+Reward rate is the configured percentage of CTDL distributed to all stakers on each rebase relative to the total supply.
 The reward rate is precisely set by the policy team.

 ## Reward Yield

-Reward yield refers to the actual amount of OHM received by each staker on each rebase.
+Reward yield refers to the actual amount of CTDL received by each staker on each rebase.
 The reward yield is a rough target from a policy point of view.
-It can almost never be maintained precisely due to e.g. fluctuating amounts of OHM staked.
+It can almost never be maintained precisely due to e.g. fluctuating amounts of CTDL staked.

 ## RFV

-Risk Free Value, is the amount of funds the treasury guarantees to use for backing OHM.
+Risk Free Value, is the amount of funds the treasury guarantees to use for backing CTDL.

 ## SLP

 Sushiswap Liquidity Provider, is the token received when providing liquidity on Sushiswap.
-For instance LP bonds require SLP tokens of the OHM / DAI pair.
+For instance LP bonds require SLP tokens of the CTDL / DAI pair.

 ## TVL

-Total Value Locked, is the dollar amount of all OHM staked in the protocol.
+Total Value Locked, is the dollar amount of all CTDL staked in the protocol.
 This metric is often used as growth or health indicator in DeFi projects.

 ## TaaS

 Treasury as a Service, is the business model of decentralized custody of partnership funds.
-OlympusDAO is designed for TaaS by selling bonds and absorbing partners' liquidity into its treasury as a result.
+CitadelDAO is designed for TaaS by selling bonds and absorbing partners' liquidity into its treasury as a result.

 ## TWAP